lwa-project/lsl/doc/source/scripts.rst

   :Options: None

-readS60.py
-  :Description: Python script to read in a S60 file and average it in time.
-The output is a
-                npz file of the time-averaged spectra and a PNG of the bandpass/waterfall diagram.

-  :Usage: readS60.py [OPTIONS] file

-  :Options: -h, --help                  Display this help information

-            -e, --enable-model          Use the CFTOOL bandpass model if it is present in the current directory

-            -q, --quiet                 Run readS60 in silent mode

-            -l, --fft-length            Set FFT length (default = 4096)

-            -t, --avg-time              Window to average spectra in time

 plotMapper.py
   :Description: Read and plot the NOSTA_MAPPER table in a FITS IDI file writen by
                 :mod:`lsl.writer.fitsidi` if it exists.